Are you over 18?

 - We have installed a heat recovery system in our brewery which recycles water.
 When using the plate heat exchanger to chill our wort from boiling to ~20 degrees C, we utilise chilled water as the process water.
 This chilled water is heated to ~80 degrees C through this process and is 100% recovered into our hot water tank.
 This process saves 1.5 million litres of water annually.
 This system also saves 287,091Mj of energy annually - nearly 6000 kgs of LPG per year.

 - We have been utilising solar energy in our brewery since 2006.
-Currently we have 98 panels and infrastructure for another 170!
-The remainder of our power is delivered by Meridian who generate 100% renewable energy.
-We regularly speak with other businesses to share data around this system.
+Currently we have 98 panels and infrastructure for another 170 generating an average of 17% of our annual power needs.

 Waste

-- All the soft plastics that come into the brewery (pallet wrap / grain sacks etc) are recycled in New Zealand with Plasback.
+- All the soft plastics that come into the breweryare recycled in New Zealand with Plasback.
 This has reduced our waste to landfill by 85%.

 - Annual Waste Audits to see if anything is going into landfill that shouldn’t be and also to help us reduce what is going to landfill – for example if a high proportion of our waste is latex gloves we will look for an alternative product that can be recycled or reused.
 This is pretty straightforward.
 You tip all the landfill destined waste for a defined period onto a tarpaulin and work out if it could go somewhere other than the landfill or if we can prevent it coming into the brewery in the first place.
 Its dirty and practical and any business can do it.

-- Our waste to landfill from the Brewery has been reduced to an average of 9kgs weekly (less than the average New Zealand household waste of 25kgs weekly).
+- Our waste to landfill from the Brewery has been reduced to an average of 11kgs weekly (less than the average New Zealand household waste of 25kgs weekly).

 - All compostable waste from the Brewery + Smoko Room is diverted either to local farms (grain) or composted on site for use in our garden.
 We currently have 11 compost bins onsite.